 3. Warm It Up In The Oven

-If your planning on heating your canned soup up in the oven, you’re going to want to make sure that you have some time on your hands.
+If you’re planning on heating your canned soup up in the oven, you’re going to want to make sure that you have some time on your hands.
 This is one of the least energy-efficient methods on my list, but that being said, it certainly is a worthy candidate to get the job done.

 So if the oven route is the one you choose, make sure that you use an oven-safe pot to cook it in.
 I personally find that cast iron or aluminum pots are the best kinds to heat things up in the oven.
 Just make sure that whatever you put in the over doesn’t have any plastic handles or components.